angular/angularfire/ISSUE_TEMPLATE.md

 Yeah, we're definitely not perfect!
 Please use the bug report template below and include a minimal repro when opening the issue.

 Have a feature request?
 ========================
 Great, we love hearing how we can improve our products!
-Just remove the template below and provide an explanation of your feature request.
+Remove the template below and provide an explanation of your feature request.
 Provide code samples if applicable.
 Try to think about what it will allow you to do that you can't do today?
 How will it make current workarounds straightforward?
 What potential bugs and edge cases does it help to avoid?